jdrydn/thatblog/frontend-blog/README.md

 # thatblog/frontend-blog

 Based on the architecture suggested, this folder will store all the blog frontend components for thatblog.
-This will include:
+This will
+include:

-- React SSR application rendering thatblog posts
+- Liquid-based server-side rendering application